Kuuga4/AI_Doll/README.md

 - Custom API Base URL：`https://api.guidaodeng.com/v1`

 Please make sure that:
-1. Ollama is available on the local machine and 'nomic-embed-text' has been pulled.
+1. Ollama is available on the local machine and `nomic-embed-text` has been pulled.
-2. Your OpenAI-compatible API key environment variable has been configured, usually as 'OPENAI_API_KEY'.
+2. Your OpenAI-compatible API key environment variable has been configured, usually as `OPENAI_API_KEY`.

 ---

 ## 6. Knowledge Base Construction

 This step is optional but recommended.
-After updating documents under 'src/document/', it is recommended to rebuild the vector database:
+After updating documents under `src/document/`, it is recommended to rebuild the vector database:

 ```bash
 cd src